codetheweb/tuyapi/README.md

 [![Coverage Status](https://coveralls.io/repos/github/codetheweb/tuyapi/badge.svg?branch=master)](https://coveralls.io/github/codetheweb/tuyapi?branch=master)

 A library for communicating with devices that use the [Tuya](http://tuya.com) cloud network.
 These devices are branded under many different names, but if port 6668 is open on your device chances are this library will work with it.
-Currently only supports smart plugs, but it should be fairly trivial to add other types of devices.

 ## Installation